 Drivers, however, have had a positive response to the ruling, as it offers more whistleblower protections than they had prior to the change in 2016.
 While the rule doesn't stop drivers from willingly breaking federal safety regulations of their own accord, it does give drivers the power to fight back against coercion.

 Another rule that will go into effect at the end of 2017 will offer further protections against fatigued drivers exceeding hours of service rules.
 By December 18, 2017, all commercial truck drivers will be required to track driving hours with an electronic logging device (ELD).

 Currently, many drivers are still permitted to log their hours with paper and pencil.
 These logs are easily manipulated, by both drivers and employers.
 However, ELDs are much harder to falsify.
 These devices are installed in the truck and automatically track trips and breaks for the driver.
 This rule prevents both drivers and trucking companies from falsifying records to comply with the FMCSA rules.

 Investigating the Cause of the Truck Crash That Left You Injured

 If you're injured or a loved one is killed in a crash with a commercial truck, you'll need the knowledge and experience a truck accident attorney can provide for investigating the cause of the crash.
 If the driver claims he was coerced by his employer into breaking federal safety regulations, our attorneys will further investigate the possibility the trucking company may be at fault.
 These cases are too difficult to navigate on your own.
-Call the truck accident attorneys at Kansas City Accident Injury Attorneys to discuss your case.
-We've helped hundreds of clients take on big trucking companies and we can help you, too.
+Contact us online or call us directly at 816.471.5111 for your free consultation today.